claytonwramsey/chess-engines-class/hw1/README.md

      |  A  B  C  D  E  F  G  H
 ```

-We can then create a one-to-one mapping betwen sets of squars and 64-bit integers.
+We can then create a one-to-one mapping betwen sets of squares and 64-bit integers.
 Let $S \in \{0, 1\}^{64}$ We can then represent $S$ by a number as follows:

 $$